General Information

 Application Process

-1. Research Statement.
-A statement not exceeding 1000 words describing the aims and rationale for the research project related to some dimension of “Democracy, Citizenship, and Constitutionalism” that you wish to undertake.
-Indicate as concretely as possible your preliminary research plans.
+- Research Statement.
+A statement not exceeding 500 words describing the aims and rationale for the research project related to some dimension of “Democracy, Citizenship, and Constitutionalism” that you wish to undertake.

-In addition, you will be required to request a supporting letter of recommendation on your behalf from your faculty research advisor, indicating the role the Advisor will play in supervising your research in the summer of 2023 and completed during the 2023-2024 academic year.
+- In addition, you will be required to request a supporting letter of recommendation on your behalf from your faculty research advisor, indicating the role the Advisor will play in supervising your research in the summer and completed during the following academic year.
 The letter should make clear the nature and extent of your contribution in formulating and carrying out the project.
-Letters are due no later than March 15.

 Details: